ccoenraets/force-server/README.md

     force-server [path] [port]
     ```

-    - path: path to the web root directory.
+    - **path**: path to the web root directory.
 The default is the current directory.
-    - port: server port number.
+    - **port**: server port number.
 The default is 5000.

-## Install a local version
+## Option 2: Install a local version

 1. Clone this repository